varshini-gudibanda/Personal-Expense-Tracker/README.md

   7)Data Export:
    Export expense data to a CSV file for use in external applications like Microsoft Excel or Google Sheets.

+# How to Run the project
+  1)Dowload the repository and save as expense_tracker.py

-# Create a text file in the name expenses.txt and store it in the same directory
+  2)Create a text file in the name expenses.txt and store it in the same directory

+  3)Change the path accordingly

+  4)Implement the features based on menu options displayed on the console